-This study primarily tests whether incarceration negatively affects cognitive functioning; namely, emotion regulation, cognitive control, and emotion recognition.
-As a secondary interest, we test protective effects of a cognitive behavioral therapy/mindfulness training (CBT/MT) intervention.
-Dormitories containing 197 incarcerated males aged 16 to 18 years were randomly assigned to either a CBT/MT program or an active control condition.
-A cognitive task was administered pretreatment and again 4 months later, upon treatment completion.
-Performance on all outcome variables was significantly worse at follow-up compared with baseline.
+This study primarily tests whether incarceration negatively affects cognitive functioning; namely emotion regulation, cognitive control, and emotion recognition.
+As a secondary interest, we test protective effects of a Cognitive Behavioral Therapy/Mindfulness Training (CBT/MT) intervention.
+Dormitories containing 197 incarcerated males aged 16-18 were randomly assigned to either a CBT/MT program or an active control condition.
+A cognitive task was administered pre-treatment and again four months later, upon treatment completion.
+Performance on all outcome variables was significantly worse at follow-up compared to baseline.
 There were marginally significant group by time interactions.
 While the control group performance significantly declined in both cognitive control and emotion regulation, the CBT/MT group showed no significant decline in either outcome.
 This is the first study to probe the effects of incarceration on these three processes.
 Findings suggest that incarceration worsens a known risk factor for crime (cognitive functioning), and that a CBT/MT intervention may help buffer against declines.

 - cognitive behavioral therapy

 ASJC Scopus subject areas